Aaron Gordon NBA Playoffs Player Props: Nuggets vs. Suns

 Aaron Gordon Insights vs. the Suns

-- This season, he's accounted for 6.2% of his team's three-pointers made, averaging 0.9 per game.
+- This season, Aaron Gordon has made 6.3 shots from the floor per game, which accounts for 12.0% of his team's total makes.

+- Gordon is averaging 2.5 three-point field goal attempts per game this season, which is 6.8% of his team's shots from beyond the arc.

-- Gordon's opponents, the Suns, have a middling offensive tempo, ranking 19th in the NBA with 101.4 possessions per game, while his Nuggets rank 27th in possessions per game with 99.5.
+- Gordon's Nuggets average 99.5 possessions per game, which ranks 27th among NBA teams, while the Suns have a middling offense in terms of tempo, ranking 19th with 101.4 possessions per contest.

-- On defense, the Suns have given up 111.6 points per game, which is sixth-best in the NBA.

-- The Suns are the 11th-ranked team in the league, conceding 42.9 rebounds per game.
+- The Suns are the sixth-best defensive team in the NBA, conceding 111.6 points per contest.

-- Allowing 23.4 assists per contest, the Suns are the third-ranked team in the league.
+- On the glass, the Suns are 11th in the league, conceding 42.9 rebounds per contest.

-- Looking at 3-pointers, the Suns have conceded 11.4 makes per contest, third in the league.
+- The Suns give up 23.4 assists per game, third-ranked in the league.

+- The Suns are the third-ranked squad in the NBA at allowing threes, giving up 11.4 made 3-pointers per game.

 Aaron Gordon vs. the Suns